 About Labour Law

 Mariscal & Abogados provides corporate labour advice (employment contracts, collective bargaining, dismissals...).
-If you have an enquiry, do not hesitate to Contact us.
+If you have a query, do not hesitate to Contact us.

 Entries by Labour Law

 Articles 41 and 51 of the Labour Law in Spain establish the procedure to be followed in the negotiating of the conditions of an employee’s work contract, as well as in the case of its expiry, when said contract affects all workers.